-Graduate Program Coordinator: Dr. Constance E. Brooks Room 233P, Center for Learning and Technology
+Graduate Program Coordinator:

+Dr. Constance E. Brooks

+Room 233P, Center for Learning and Technology

-The Master of Arts in Teaching (MAT) Degree is awarded to MAT Program participants who complete the prescribed program of studies in pedagogy and have an undergraduate degree from a institution of higher learning in arts and sciences or others that meet regional accreditation standards (ex: English, mathematics, science, social studies, others).
-The Program offers an alternative route to certification in the State of Maryland.
+The Master of Arts in Teaching (MAT) Degree is awarded to MAT Program participants who complete the prescribed program of studies in pedagogy and have an undergraduate degree from a institution of higher learning in arts and sciences or others that meet regional accreditation standards (ex: English, mathematics, science, social studies, others as approved).
+The Program is not alternative route to certification in the State of Maryland.
+It not only facilitates the preparation of students for certification eligibility, but it also affords them the opportunity to earn a Masters' degree.
 The MAT Program's rigor is embedded in the preparation of highly qualified teachers who seek certification eligibility in content areas approved by the Maryland State Department of Education (MSDE).